Backed By Science

 " Rates of degenerative diseases such as obesity, cancer, heart and kidney disease are rising in dogs to unnatural levels and long-term exposure to unhealthy diets is the most common preventable cause."

-Fresh, Human-Grade Food found to be more digestible
+Fresh, human-grade food found to be more digestible than processed kibble

 A recent study published in January 2021 by Dr. Kelly Swanson, a member of Bramble’s Board of Health and Science Advisors, confirmed the health benefits of feeding fresh, human-grade food.
-The key findings revealed that fresh, human-grade food is more digestible than even a premium kibble, which is highly processed.
+The key findings revealed that fresh, human-grade food is more digestible than even a premium animal protein kibble, which is highly processed,.

-A 2018 study revealed that mildly cooked and raw diets resulted in greater nutrient digestibility and lower blood triglyceride concentrations compared to extruded (kibble) diets.
+A 2018 study revealed that mildly cooked and raw meat pet diets resulted in greater digestibility (and absorption of essential nutrients) and lower blood triglyceride concentrations compared to extruded (kibble) diets.

-Study shows that the extent of processing food makes a difference
+The extent of processing done to dog food makes a big difference in your dog's diet

-A 2019 study revealed the considerable variability of nutrient digestibility among chicken-based ingredients undergoing different processing conditions (i.e., chicken meal vs. lightly processed chicken vs. steamed chicken).
-In sum, the most highly processed chicken meal had the lowest digestibility, whereas the least processed steamed chicken had the highest digestibility score.
+A 2019 study revealed the considerable variability of essential nutrient digestibility among the same animal product ingredient undergoing different processing conditions (i.e., chicken meal byproducts vs. lightly processed chicken vs. steamed chicken).
+In sum, the most highly processed chicken meal byproduct had the lowest nutritional digestibility, whereas the least processed steamed chicken had the highest digestibility amino acid score.